 The research team found clear evidence that superintendents achieved success with their initiatives or were frustrated in their efforts to bring about change, depending on their ability to elicit faculty support.
 The faculty represents one of the academy's three mission elements, and the ability to deal with a civilian faculty and staff can be a particular challenge for military officers used to giving orders.
 Working with faculty, especially long-term or tenured faculty, is different than working with other staffs, including civilian staffs.
 First and foremost, a superintendent should truly value education.
-He or she should have an appreciation of academic freedom, as well as an understanding of the academic process and of the need for academic rigor.
+He or she should have an appreciation of academic rigor.
 Importantly, succeeding as superintendent will require an acceptance of, and accommodation for, some who think differently than the norm in particular areas.
 Faculty relations are not a new issue, and senior Service leaders have recognized the importance of keeping peace with the faculty, the challenge of being able to deal with the faculty, and the fact that the faculty can make life miserable for the superintendent.
 A productive working relationship with the faculty is essential if the superintendent is going to be successful in executing the academy's mission.